cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Allow Aruelionite from a Halcyon Seed to utilize Options.
 - The owner of Aurelionite will be assigned to the player with the highest Halcyon Seed count.
 - Fully compatible with multiplayer.
 Post an issue report or contact me if there are bugs.
+- Change most of the defaults of config.
+Add more config options for adjusting effects.

 **1.3.4**
 - Fix more syncing and networking issues.
 Hopefully that is all of them.